 Want To Learn More?

-Stay tuned for Part 2 of this series, in which I’m going to be sharing some tips to help you find a better tongue position, some of my favourite exercises to help you maintain it, learn if you have a tongue tie and how you can find a team to help you with tongue, swallowing and airway related issues!
-Sign up to my mailing list to get notified directly in your inbox when it comes out!
+Check out Part 2 of this post, where I share some tips, some of my favourite exercises, how to learn if you have a tongue tie and how you can find a team to help you with tongue, swallowing and airway related issues!